 - Retreats: The three retreats will create space for in-depth exploration of identity and calling, theory and theology, as well as an introduction to individual and communal practices of integrated leadership.
 The retreats will outline the Institute’s major themes.

-- CHHSM Annual Meeting: Full participation in CHHSM's Annual Meeting will expand knowledge of health and human service vocation.
+- CHHSM Annual Meeting: Full participation in CHHSM's Annual Gathering will expand knowledge of health and human service vocation.
 It will also provide a unique opportunity to relate to and learn from members of the dynamic CHHSM community of faith-based leaders.
 The Annual Meeting will reinforce the Institute's major themes.

 - Online Dialogue and Peer Mentoring: In between sessions, participants will continue learning via online dialogue and peer mentoring.
 These conversations will give participants the opportunity to explore specific issues germane to their own leadership and organization.
 These sessions will help participants work through particular details raised by the Institute’s major themes.